 Highly precise movements are required in laser cutting, especially in applications in the order of microns.
 Two factors can affect the movement of the laser beam.
 One is the accuracy of the control system and drivers.
 The control system must be able to process and send precise signals to the high-resolution driver to finely position the laser beam.
 The other factor is the dimensional accuracy of the laser cutting parts.
 Linear guides, lead screws, and other parts of the transmission system must accurately mate together.
 This can be achieved by deburring the laser cutting parts.

 The depth of cut depends on many parameters, but the most significant is power.
 For the same power rating, plasma cutters can cut deeper than lasers.
 Common industrial laser systems of greater than 1kW can cut carbon steel up to 13 mm in thickness.

-- Laser cutting is a non-traditional machining method that uses an intensely focused, coherent stream of light called a laser to cut through the material.
-Laser drilling, on the other hand, is another type of laser machining process that produces a hole through the workpiece achieved by different techniques.
+Laser cutting is a non-traditional machining method that uses an intensely focused, coherent stream of light called a laser to cut through the material.
+On the other hand, laser drilling is another type of laser machining process that produces a hole through the workpiece achieved by different techniques.

 A laser beam is generated by using a high-intensity light source or electrical discharge device to excite atoms or molecules inside a lensing medium.
 This lensing medium produces cascading excitations, which result in the production of photons.
 The photons are then resonated and partially released.
 The released photons become the laser cutting beam.